Early years…

 2010 - 2015 Animation Industry

-She went on to set up a small studio at Mobbs Wood Studios, and work with some exceptionally talented creatives in the animation industry.
+She went on to set up a small studio at Mobbs Wood Studios, working with some exceptionally talented creatives in the animation industry.
 She worked on projects that were awarded British Animation Award, BAFTA and other prestigious nominations, becoming known as a paper craft specialist.

 2010 - 2015 Teaching and Research